Rudxain/Rudxain.github.io/about/accounts.md

 ## Lost
 - Google+.
 Because it died with the social media, lol.
 - Frikipedia.
 Because it died with the website.
 R.I.P. both.
 - Cartoon Network.
-I had many accounts because I was a kid and I always forgot my password, lol.
-I liked to play as a "toonix" and playing Flash games like the one inspired by "How To Train Your Dragon".
-I never deleted any of the accounts, but I added it to this list because I forgor 💀 the usernames too, LMAO.
+I had many accounts because I always forgot the passwords and nicknames, lol.
+I used to play Flash games, and explore with my toonix.
 - Club Penguin.
 I don't even remember if I registered 💀.

 ## Deleted